eyra/mono/PORT.md

 ## D3i Pilot

-The first phase of the project (ended in december 2022) resulted in a MVP solution to run one Port app on top of a Next bundle (see: [README.md](README.md)).
+The first phase of the project ended in December 2022 and resulted in an MVP solution to run one Port app on top of a Next bundle (see: [README.md](README.md)).
 This Next + Port combi can be released as a Docker image and deployed on [Azure Web App Service](https://azure.microsoft.com/en-us/products/app-service/web).

 ## Development instructions